plan-systems/design-docs/proof-of-correctness.md

 Let **σ** be the average time period it takes for replicated network messages to reach 2/3 of the network's nodes.
 This lets us set a reasonable upper-bound on how long permissions changes in **C** take to propigate.
-If we were to wait 100 or 1000 times **σ**, it would be safe to assume that any nodes able to receive a replicated message would have recieved it (if it was possible).
+If we were to wait 10 or 100 times **σ**, it would be safe to assume that any nodes able to receive a replicated message would have recieved it (if it was possible).
 We thus express a time delay ceiling of permissions propigation as **kσ**.
 Above this time, we assume there it is not beneficial to wait and hope that a newly arrived message will resolve a confict.
 We therefore must establish a determinisitc set of rules to resolve all possible **CRS** conflicts.
 For a network of 10,000 nodes in the internet of 2018, a reasonable value for **kσ** could be 3-12 hours.